 Recently in May, Damian Young, a tour guide operating in the Raja Ampat islands, came across a magnificent sight while sailing.
 A manta ray of colossal size, about 23 feet (7 metres) in span appeared before his very eyes, just beneath the water’s surface :

-Despite their imposing size, manta rays have no stinging barbs or teeth and are some of the most gentle and fascinating creatures you’ll come across while cruising in the East Indonesian islands of Raja Ampat.
+Despite their imposing size, manta rays have no stinging barbs or teeth and are some of the most gentle and fascinating creatures you’ll come across while cruising in East Indonesia.
 These migratory creatures, which show up in large numbers in the region from September through to April, feed on plankton, small shrimps and small fish.

-Observing their habits while diving or snorkeling is like witnessing a series of National Geographic moments right before your eyes.
+Observing their habits while snorkeling or diving in Raja Ampat is like witnessing a series of National Geographic moments right before your eyes.
 While they are feeding, manta rays will come together and swim in small circles to concentrate the fish for easy eating, whereas moving constantly helps them gather the food with their distinctive cephalic lobes that act as scoops.

-Another unforgettable sight is visiting one of the many manta ray ‘cleaning stations’ in Raja Ampat, where the rays gather (they sometimes even get into a queue!) to have small fishes remove and eat the ectoparasites on their skin, teeth and gills, as the video below by Conservation International shows:
+Another unforgettable sight is visiting one of the many manta ray ‘cleaning stations’ in Raja Ampat during manta season, where the rays gather (they sometimes even get into a queue!) to have small fishes remove and eat the ectoparasites on their skin, teeth and gills, as the video below by Conservation International shows:

 Although this definitely qualifies as a bucket list experience, observations of manta rays share the limelight with other creatures in a kaleidoscopic underwater world.
 Aqua Blu is scheduled to sail Raja Ampat every year from December to February, which coincides with the best time to discover the region, as well as the manta ray season!